bentsherman/ml-toolkit/README.md

 }
 ```

+The `scripts` folder contains a collection of helper scripts for performing odd tasks.
 The `create-config.py` script can generate a basic config file from any tab-delimited data file, but you will likely need to modify it to suit your particular needs.